aws-lambda-template-generator/ts-simple-api-proxy-template/README.md

 ```

 ### Deployment

+1. Jenkins

+The project includes an example Jenkinsfile.
+Update according to your Jenkins setup for pipeline.

+2. From local machine

 Use npm command and we can pass arguments as below.
 Alternatively, we can use sls deploy command.